Pakistan: Qandeel Baloch honor killing brother gets 25 years | DW | 27.09.2019

 "Waseem has been given life in prison," the brother's lawyer, Sardar Mehmoob stated following the verdict meted out by judges in the eastern city of Multan.
 He added that he was unable to say anything further that would not be in contempt of court, according to a local media source.

-Along with Mufti Qavi, the co-defendants Aslam Shaheen, Haq Nawaz, Abdul Basit and Muhammad Zafar Hussain walked free following the trial.
+Along with Mufti Qavi, the co-defendants Aslam Shaheen, Haq Nawaz, Abdul Basit and Muhammad Zafar Hussain walked free.
 Supporters showered them with rose petals as they left.
-It is though that Waseem intends to appeal the verdict.
+It is thought that Waseem intends to appeal the verdict.

 Sparking national outrage

-Her killing in 2016 ignited fierce debate over the prevalence of so-called "honor killings" of women and led to the government tightening laws surrounding honor killings.
+Her killing in 2016 ignited fierce debate over the prevalence of so-called "honor killings" of women and led to changes in the law.

-Three months after Baloch's murder the Pakistan parliament passed an new law meaning life imprisonment for those found guilty of honor killings.
+Three months after Baloch's murder the Pakistan parliament approved a change to the law, meaning life imprisonment for those found guilty of murder "on the pretext of honor."

-However, whether a murder is defined as a crime of honor is left to the judge's discretion, meaning that killers can theoretically claim a different motive and still be pardoned.
+However, whether a murder is committed on those grounds is left to the judge's discretion, meaning that killers can theoretically claim a different motive and still be pardoned.

 Nation deeply divided